luscinia-lab/sound-and-metal-detector/README.md

 # Sound and Metal Detector

 ## Overview
-This project is a device that detects surrounding sounds and metals.
+This project is a simple electronic device that detects sound levels and metal contact.

 ## Purpose
-I developed this device to explore how sensors and signal processing can be used to detect information from the environment.
+I created this device to learn the basic principles of electronic circuits and sensors.

 ## Features

-- Sound detection
+### Sound Detector
+- Measures the surrounding sound level.
+- Five LEDs indicate the sound intensity.
+- The number of illuminated LEDs changes depending on the volume.

-- Metal detection
+### Metal Detector
-- Real-time detection using sensors
+- Detects metal by creating a circuit when metal contacts the device.
+- A sound is generated when the circuit is completed.

 ## Hardware
+- Electronic components
-- Microcontroller:
+- LEDs
-- Sound sensor:
+- Sound sensor
+- Buzzer
-- Metal sensor:
+- Metal detection circuit

 ## Software
-- Arduino IDE
-- C/C++
+No program was used.
+The device operates using electronic circuits.

 ## Development
-(Add development process here)
+(Add photos and details of the circuit here)

 ## Result
-(Add photos and videos here)
+(Add photos or videos of the completed device here)

 ## Future Improvements
-(Add future plans here)
+- Improve detection accuracy
+- Make the device more compact
+- Add a microcontroller for more advanced functions